 On October 1, 2013, Chatham University established Chatham Investments LLC as a wholly owned subsidiary.
-Chatham Investments LLC committed to contribute capital for a 1% ownership interest in a joint venture, Eden Hall Solar, LLC.
-The joint venture is responsible to invest, construct, operate and manage renewable energy systems and other sustainable property at the Eden Hall Campus.
-In addition, the University executed a lease agreement with Eden Hall Solar, LLC whereby Eden Hall Solar, LLC will lease University property to install an electricity grid-connected photovoltaic power plant, which will be located on the Eden Hall Campus.
+Chatham University accounts for its investment in Chatham Investments LLC on the equity method of accounting.
+Chatham Investments LLC contributed capital for a 1% ownership interest in a joint venture, Eden Hall Solar, LLC.
+On March 6, 2015, Chatham Investments LLC contributed capital for a 1% interest in a joint venture, Common Orchard South Solar, LLC.
+The joint ventures are responsible to invest, construct, operate and manage renewable energy systems and other sustainable property at the Eden Hall Campus.

+In addition, the University executed a lease agreement with both of the joint ventures.
+Eden Hall Solar, LLC will lease University property to install an electricity grid-connected photovoltaic power plant, which will be located on the Eden Hall Campus.
 The term of the lease shall expire on January 1, 2020 with annual rent payments of \$1.00.
+Common Orchard South Solar, LLC will lease University property to install a Photovoltaic and Thermal Power Plant which will be located on the Eden Hall Campus.
+The term of the lease shall expire on September 1, 2021 with annual rent payments of \$1.00.

-Finally, the University executed a power purchase agreement with Eden Hall Solar, LLC to purchase all actual net electrical energy generated by the power plant for a term commencing October 1, 2013 and expiring December 31, 2019.
+Finally, the University executed a power purchase agreement with both of the joint ventures.
+The University agreed to purchase all actual net electrical energy generated by the power plant constructed with Eden Hall Solar, LLC for a term commencing October 1, 2013 and expiring December 31, 2019.
 There are no minimum purchase commitments within the power purchase agreement.
+The University agreed to purchase all actual net electrical energy generated by the power plant constructed with Common Orchard South Solar, LLC for a term commencing March 6, 2015 and expiring September 1, 2021.
+There are no minimum purchase commitments within the power purchase agreement.

 The consolidated financial statements include the financial position and results of operations of Chatham University and Chatham Investments LLC and are hereinafter referred to as the "University."
 All material intercompany transactions have been eliminated in consolidation.
-At June 30, 2014, the University has an outstanding receivable of approximately \$328,000 due from Eden Hall Solar, LLC, which is included within other receivables in the accompanying consolidated statement of financial position.
+At June 30, 2015 and 2014, the University has an outstanding receivable of approximately \$328,000 due from Eden Hall Solar, LLC, and an outstanding receivable of approximately \$532,000 at June 30, 2015 due from Common Orchard South Solar, LLC.
+These amounts are included in other receivables in the accompanying consolidated statements of financial position.